jpjones76/SeisIO.jl/README.md

 http://seisio.readthedocs.org

 # CHANGELOG
+## Current
+* Moved pol_sort to the Polarization project.
+* SeisIO data files now include searchable indices at the end of each file.
+  + This change is backwards-compatible and won't affect the ability to read existing files.
+  + A file index contains the following information, written in this order:
+    - (length = ∑\_j∑\_i length(S.id[i])\_i) IDs for each trace in each object
+    - (length = 3∑\_j S.n\_j) start and end times and byte indices of each trace in each object. (time unit = integer μs from Unix epoch)
+    - Byte index to start of IDs.
+    - Byte index to start of Ints.

 ## 2017-03-15
 * SeisData merge has been rewritten for greater functionality.
   + Merge speed improved by orders of magnitude for multiple SeisData objects